Own-Data-Privateer/hoardy-web/tool/README.md

 - expression evaluation:
   - `-e EXPR, --expr EXPR`
   : an expression to compute, see `wrrarms get --expr` for more info on expression format; can be specified multiple times; the default is `.` which will dump the whole reqres structure

+- URL remapping, used by `scrub` `--expr` atom:
+  - `--remap-id`
+  : remap all URLs with an identity function; i.e. don't remap anything (default)
+  - `--remap-void`
+  : remap all jump-link and action URLs to `javascript:void(0)` and all resource URLs into empty `data:` URLs; the result will be self-contained

 - `--format=raw` output:
   - `--not-terminated`